bianca9901/zen-zone/README.md

 ### Navigationbar
 * Features on both pages.
 With the content ‘’Home’’ ‘’Schedule’’ ‘’Membership’’ and ‘’Contact.
 * This makes it easy for the visitor to go to the relevant section and/or page.
-* The navigation bar is responsive for all screen widths which secures a good user experience.
+* When the visitor clicks on the buttons that leads to a section within the page, the scroll behaves smoothly which is good user experience.
 ![Navigation](documentation/navigation.png)

 ### Landing page